Weekending

 “How would you answer that question, Sonia?”

 “I think I must be.
-I came here expecting Joe to want me in his life, although he chose to come here and left me.”
+I came here expecting Joe to want me in

 “Why don’t you talk to him about that?”